πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Check your understanding of this lesson.

 Q1.
-What happens if you do not free memory obtained from malloc?
+What happens if you never free memory obtained from malloc?

 A memory leak occurs